 Duke is not part of a centralized wholesale market that produces transparent spot prices.
 Wholesale trading in the areas in which Duke operates is conducted under bilateral contracts.
-Bilateral contract prices are collected and published by commercial data services such as Platts, which we relied upon for this report.
-Platts publishes prices at various pricing points, including the VACAR (Virginia, Carolinas) sub-region of the South East Reliability Council (SERC), which includes Duke's control area.
-Figure 1 shows the bilateral contract prices for VACAR along with other market indicators.
+Bilateral contract prices are collected and published by commercial data services such as "S&P Global Market Intelligence", which we relied upon for this report.
+In seeking a representative index with trading volumes adequate to provide reasonable liquidity, we selected the day-ahead on-peak index "Into SOCO".
+Figure 1 shows the bilateral contract prices for Into SOCO as the Wholesale Power Price along with other market indicators.